 Shamiar Spann believes in defying the odds.
-Years ago, she decided she wanted to start her own television network, and instead of cheering her on, many of her friends and family looked at her dumbfounded.
+Years ago, she decided she wanted to start her own television network, and instead of cheering her on, many of her friends and family were dumbfounded.
 This summer, Spann launched Dance Talk Network, and she is excited about the opportunity it will afford creatives and members of the dance community.

 What inspired you to create Dance Talk Network?